Grown Children Who Ignore Their Parents: Seniors and Family Estrangement

 Simply put, your perception may not match the reality of your loved one's feelings and intentions.
 So if you feel like you want more contact with certain family members, talk to them about it.
 They likely won't know that you want to talk or visit more often unless you tell them.

-As a result, you might have to be proactive in order to ensure that you have more contact with your children.
+So, you might have to be proactive when it comes to having more contact with your children.
 Some families find that it helps to have a set schedule for calls or visits.
 That way, staying in touch becomes part of everyone's routine.
 So if your child is not always there when you call, ask about a good time to call and try to stick to that time.

 Of course, adult children should also listen carefully to parents who express concerns about feeling ignored.
 After all, loneliness can lead to many physical and mental health problems in seniors.
 Taking some time to reach out to older parents can help your family avoid more serious issues later on.